Bzcasper/MoneyPrinterTurbo-main--3-/PLANNING.md

 # MoneyPrinterTurbo++ Implementation Plan

+## Current Task: Configuration Files Aggregation
+Aggregate and organize all configuration files in the MoneyPrinterTurbo project for better management, consistency, and documentation according to strict workflow rules.

-## Current Task: TTS Service Architecture Implementation
+## Previous Task: TTS Service Architecture Implementation
 Implementation of advanced TTS service architecture for MoneyPrinterTurbo++ as outlined in the PRD and SERVICE_ARCHITECTURE_DESIGN.md.

 ## Previous Task: Directory Organization (COMPLETED)